Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 How is the cause of hallucinations diagnosed?

 Your healthcare provider will ask when the hallucinations started.
-Tell him about any recent stress in your life, such as the death of a loved one.
-He will also ask about medicines you take and if you drink alcohol or use drugs.
-Tell him if you have trouble sleeping or had any recent illness.
+Tell your provider about any recent stress in your life, such as the death of a loved one.
+Include any trouble sleeping or recent illness.
+Your provider will also ask about medicines you take and if you drink alcohol or use drugs.

 - Blood or urine tests may be used to check for infection, or for alcohol or drugs.
 The tests may also be used to check thyroid or liver function.